MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - Fixed an issue that caused high CPU usage of renderer processes when running Selenium tests and calling `driver.quit()` to end the testing session.

-- **Policy updates to allow wildcards.** The documentation for the following policies were inaccurate and have been corrected.
-These polices support wildcards (*) in URL patterns when being configured: [ImagesAllowedForUrls](/deployedge/microsoft-edge-policies#imagesallowedforurls), [ImagesBlockedForUrls](/deployedge/microsoft-edge-policies#imagesblockedforurls), [InsecureContentAllowedForUrls](/deployedge/microsoft-edge-policies#insecurecontentallowedforurls), [InsecureContentBlockedForUrls](/deployedge/microsoft-edge-policies#insecurecontentblockedforurls), [PopupsAllowedForUrls](/deployedge/microsoft-edge-policies#popupsallowedforurls), [PopupsBlockedForUrls](/deployedge/microsoft-edge-policies#popupsblockedforurls).

 ### Feature updates

 - **SSE3 Requirement.**  Microsoft Edge stopped supporting CPUs that lack SSE3.
 Devices with such CPUs won't receive any more updates.
 For more information, see [Microsoft Edge Supported Operating Systems](/deployedge/microsoft-edge-supported-operating-systems).